pat-jj/TagReal/README.md

 sh FB60K-NYT10.sh
 ```

-For `Wiki27K`, using the following command.
+For `UMLS-PubMed`, using the following command.

 ``` bash
 sh UMLS-PubMed.sh